KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 **Installation Method:** HoloPatcher Mod

-**Installation Instructions:** Install the main mod, then select the K1CP compatibility install option and install it as well, if using K1CP.
+**Installation Instructions:** Install the main mod, then re-run the patcher and select the K1CP compatibility install option and install it as well, if using K1CP.

 ___